With over 140 million subscribers in 20 years, Netflix is a force to be reckoned with.

 Before we can move to the list of features and functionalities that make Netflix different from its competitors, let’s have a peek at the growth of this organization in the year 2018.

 In 2018, Netflix went ahead and surpassed the expectations set by Wall Street by gaining a total of 6.96 million subscribers in the span of three months.
-Apart from this, the company brought the total number of its domestic (US) and international audience for a total of 137.1 million by the end of the third quarter of the previous year.
+Apart from this, the company brought the total number of its domestic (US) and an international audience for a total of 137.1 million by the end of the third quarter of the previous year.

 Amazon Prime Video and Hulu are two of the widely-known competitors of Netflix that are constantly integrating new features to beat one of the oldest online streaming services.
 There’s no denying the fact that Netflix knows how to market its product while keeping up with the changing trends.

-A great example of this is the whole concept of ‘Netflix and Chill’ which caught the wind in the early 2017 and it is still a trending slang to this date.
+A great example of this is the whole concept of ‘Netflix and Chill’ which caught the wind in early 2017 and it is still a trending slang to this date.
 Also, the company has started to produce its own movies and TV shows under the name of ‘Netflix Originals’.
 This is a path that is now being followed by the organization’s competitors as well.

 Users can avail the movie streaming service of Netflix on various types of internet-connected devices and gadgets including Web Browsers, Windows 10, Android as well as iOS supporting devices, Streaming Media Players, Smart TVs, and even Gaming Consoles.